zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/hpc_setup.md

 - The control port (8888) can be used for remote process management and monitoring.

-- On HPC systems, user can manage MONICA processes via job schedulers like SLURM or PBS using scripts similar to the Singularity examples.
+- On HPC systems, you can manage MONICA processes via job schedulers like SLURM or PBS using scripts similar to the Singularity examples.